 Restoring the Contact

 You need to make sure the power is off before doing this.
 If the socket is in a portable fixture that plugs into a receptacle, unplug the cord.
-If it’s in an installed fixture, this is one time I wouldn’t rely on killing the power with the wall switch – it’s too easy for someone to flip it back on at the wrong moment.
-I’d turn the power off by flipping the circuit breaker or removing the fuse in the electrical panel instead.
+If it’s in an installed fixture, this is one time you shouldn’t rely on killing the power with the wall switch – it’s too easy for someone to flip it back on at the wrong moment.
+Turn the power off by flipping the circuit breaker or removing the fuse in the electrical panel instead.

 For an on/off socket, or a 3-way socket that won’t power the higher-intensity element in a 3-way bulb, once you know the power is off, take a close look at that brass contact.
 You should see a relatively narrow piece extending from it to connect it to the socket and the power.